© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 400yds (370m) long, E of Llawnt is a scheduled monument protected by Historic England under reference 1006250.
 View the official record →

-Offa's Dyke is a linear earthwork of 8th-century date constructed under the direction of King Offa of Mercia, forming a substantial boundary between his kingdom and the Welsh territories to the west.
+Offa's Dyke is a linear earthwork monument consisting of a substantial bank and ditch, constructed during the late eighth century under the direction of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006250.

 Offa's Dyke: section 400yds (370m) long, E of Llawnt is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006250.